J0taPl4ys/J0taPl4ys/README.md

 ## Hi there 👋
+Would you like to sign my petition? 👽
 <!--
 **J0taPl4ys/J0taPl4ys** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.